DSpace/RestContract/metadata-suggestions.md

 ## Introduction

 This contract allows for suggesting metadata changes to an in-submission or in-workflow item.
-The user can choose an external source to use for suggesting the metadata (e.g. PubMed for a medical publication, ORCID for an author, a RIS file for uploaded metadata).
+The user can choose a live import source to use for suggesting the metadata (e.g. PubMed for a medical publication, ORCID for an author, a RIS file for uploaded metadata).
-The external source will suggest matches, and will suggest metadata changes if the match is accepted by the user.
+The live import source will suggest matches, and will suggest metadata changes if the match is accepted by the user.
-A full metadata description of the data from the external source is displayed in combination to the suggested changes to the current item.
+A full metadata description of the data from the live import source is displayed in combination to the suggested changes to the current item.

 ## Main Endpoint
 **/api/integration/metadata-suggestions**

-Provide access to the configured external sources which can suggest metadata.
+Provide access to the configured live import sources which can suggest metadata.
-It returns the list of existent external sources.
+It returns the list of existent live import sources.

 Parameters (or should this be retrieved from the submission forms?):
 * workspaceitem